adambaumeister/ansible-panos-policy-automation-demo/README.md

 ### Configure a project

 Create your repository that will store your Policy Files as well as your top level playbooks.
 You can use this repo as a PoC/starting point if you like.
+You must create your own repository to specify your preset policy files.

 SCM URL: **https://github.com/adambaumeister/ansible-panos-policy-automation-demo**